Kelly Jenrette

 Kelly Jenrette is an American actress.
 She is known for her roles on Grandfathered and Manhunt: Deadly Games.
 She received a nomination for a Primetime Emmy Award for Outstanding Guest Actress in a Drama Series for her guest appearance on The Handmaid's Tale.

+She was also set to act as Sarah Jakes Roberts in a Kerry Washington show that was ultimately not greenlit.